 ACTNXT

-The green transition calls for new energy systems to be developed and validated.
-Large-scale Research Infrastructures (Ris) can play a major role in this development by translating model materials or components into tested and validated proof-of-concepts for the benefit of both research, industry and society in general.
+The mission of the project is to support green transition through the development and validation of new energy systems.
+Large-scale Research Infrastructures (RIs) can play a major role in this development by translating model materials or components into tested and validated proof-of-concepts for the benefit of both research, industry and society in general.
 The ACTNXT project pools together RIs already performing relevant R&D within the field of hydrogen and Power-to-X (PtX) industry, to develop a set of new instrumentation solutions tuned to provide crucial knowledge essential to testing novel concepts, component designs and materials, and understand their behavior in representative conditions.

 OBJECTIVES